How to make your employees have innovative ideas? 4 useful methods

 Organise regular hackathons

 Hackathons are one of the best ways to promote innovative thinking among your employees.
 It does not necessarily mean only programming contests – codefests can be successfully introduced also in departments that do not normally do programming.
 Such an internal hackathon can last for several hours up to an entire working day; the time is usually sufficient to effectively work on a specific project (for example creating a new landing page from scratch that would promote the current trends in the company).
-Such one-day events are a great opportunity for employees to learn from each other, exchange their experience, and get a chance to work on ideas they don’t normally have time for.
+Such one-day events are a great opportunity for employees to learn from each other, exchange their experience, and get a chance to work on innovative business ideas they don’t normally have time for.

 What should a hackathon be like to effectively fulfil its function?
 As Paweł Kwiatkowski from ChallengeRocket.com explains, it “should inspire, entertain, and boost creativity and healthy competition.”
 It won’t hurt to order a lot of good food and drink for the participants (Facebook usually orders Chinese food), set up prizes, and decorate the workspace differently than usual.